VERDY teams up with BLACKPINK to design merch for ‘Born Pink’ tour

 The tour has completed successful sold-out shows across the United States, Mexico, France, Thailand, Indonesia, Singapore and other countries.
 The group shall continue its journey through Australia and return to the US and Europe for more shows till August 2023.

-(Hero image credit: Takaki Iwata; BLACKPINK/ @blackpinkofficial/ Instagram; Feature image credit: Takaki Iwata)
+Hero image: Courtesy Takaki Iwata; BLACKPINK/ @blackpinkofficial/ Instagram; Feature image: Courtesy Takaki Iwata